Taiwan trip language chinese

 Taiwan Trip: Top 5 Language Exposure Activities Besides Camps

-So you’re planning a Taiwan trip and you’re looking for other language immersion activities besides language camps?
-Perhaps you want something for your kids to do on weekends when they have time off from camp or you’re not doing a longe enough trip for camp.
+Perhaps you want something for your kids to do on weekends when they have time off from camp or you’re not in the country long enough to attend a language camp.
 Well you’ve come to the right place!

 (be sure to check out the local library while you’re in town!
 We loved this free activity that helped us preview books)